Adjustments and support available through the OU

 - Extensions to assignment deadlines - if needed you can request these from your tutor for most assignments.

 - Support for mental health and wellbeing, including TalkCampus, which provides a safe, totally anonymous online space to air concerns with other students and get support for your mental health and wellbeing, 24 hours a day, seven days a week.
 And Shout, a text message support service.

 - Accessibility help and the Computing Guide (which includes an accessibility section) to help you use a computer for study.

-- Computing Helpdesk who can help with installing OU software and technical problems running that software.
-Please note, however that they cannot help with third-party software or training you to use software.
+- Computing and Distribution Helpdesk who can help with installing OU software and technical problems running that software.
+They can't help with third-party software or training you to use software.

 Requesting specialist support

-You'll need to complete the Disability Support Form to request further adjustments and provide supporting evidence of your disability or health condition.
-You'll need to provide supporting evidence for the specialist adjustments required.
+You'll need to complete the Disability Support Form to request specialist adjustments.
+You'll need to provide supporting evidence of your disability or health condition and for the specialist adjustments required.
 For more information, and options for completing the Disability Support form see Timescales for getting disability support.
-For the types of supporting evidence you can provide are on Telling the OU about your disability.
+For the types of supporting evidence you can provide see Telling the OU about your disability.

-After you've completed the Disability Support Form you'll be contacted by the Disability Support Team to discuss your study needs.
+After you've completed the Disability Support Form, you'll be contacted by the Disability Support Team to discuss your study needs.
 We'll create a personal profile detailing the support you need.
-We'll also discuss with you other opportunities for support and funding, for example the Disabled Students Allowance.
+We'll also discuss with you other opportunities for support and funding, for example Disabled Students Allowances (DSA).

 - Loan of small items of assistive technology.

-The following are examples of support that can be provided via DSA funding if you apply for it, or, in some cases, can be provided by the OU:
+The following are examples of support that can be provided using DSA funding, if you apply for it.

-- Non-medical help support (for example a learning mentor or study skills tutor).
+- Non-medical help (NMH) support, for example a specialist mentor or study skills tutor.

 - Communications support for D/deaf and hard of hearing students.

-- Computer hardware and specialist peripherals (for example ergonomic keyboard or mouse).
+- Computer hardware, assistive technology (AT) software and specialist peripherals, for example an ergonomic keyboard or mouse.